 You can download our Sustainability Report here and read all the details about what we do.
 Or, if you just want to get to know the factories involved in making your Sandqvist product, you can read about them below.

-We work with three factories in India and two in Vietnam.
+We work with two factories in India and three in Vietnam.
 Our organic cotton is sourced directly from small scale cotton farmers in India, through a local partner.

 Chemicals are used in all manufacturing of textile products.
 To minimize the impact that these chemicals can have on the environment, we have strict requirements on what chemicals can be used in the production.
 Our requirements are in line with best practices within the textile industry and legislation in our sales countries, in and outside the EU.